CivicActions/agile-california/README.md

 We also learned that classifying messages as being related to visitation or medical incidents is extremely important, so we write user stories to capture that and placed them into our constantly-evolving [backlog](https://github.com/CivicActions/agile-california/issues), but were not able to complete them.

-We got a big surprise when the State clarified that the primary user was the biological parent, not the foster parent!
+We got a *big surprise* when the State clarified that the primary user was the biological parent, not the foster parent!

 Following the [Agile Manifesto](http://www.agilemanifesto.org/), we immediately embraced change by beginning to ask your users to tell us what they believed biological parents would want.
 Our prototype now has roles for biological parents, foster parents, and case workers.

+On June 1st our CEO [reached out](https://civicactions.com/blog/an-open-invitation-to-collaborate/) to other firms seeking to be part of the RFI by inviting them to work with us, reuse our work-in-progress software, and even to share in our most valuable resource, our access to actual foster parents.
+This reiterate our "fiercely open" way of doing business.

 By Sprint 5 had a functional prototype demoed to both a foster parent and a case worker.
 A foster parent provided user testing of our deployed prototype and